Greenheart/greenheart.github.io/README.md

 _NOTE:_ This could be simplified in the future to allow fully automatic builds.

 1. Git clone the talks repo https://github.com/Greenheart/talks
-2. Run `npm install` in the subdirectory of each talk you want to build.
+2. To build all talks, go to the root directory of the `talks` project and run `pnpm i && pnpm build`.
+To build a specific talk, use the build command specific for that talk, and copy it over to the website repo.
-3. From the root of the `talks` project, run `npm i && npm run build`
+3. In the website project, run `pnpm build` to build project with all talks.
-4. In the website project, run `pnpm build` to build project with all talks
+4. Review the build output and remove unwanted HTML, CSS and JS.
+Replace favicon CDN imports.
+Replace font URLs to use the local fonts served together with this project.
-5. Verify build output and deploy.
+5. Verify everything works as expected and deploy.

 ## Email spam protection